top of page

 When the nation feels chaotic, it’s natural to want to take action.
 But, how do you use your voice for change?

 The best way to make a real impact with your voice is to start locally.
-Think Global, Act Local.
+Think Global, Act Locally.

 What is caucus?